moky/snowcat-ios/README.md

 ## Example 2: "Notifications & Callback"

-I suggest controlling the UI via **notifications**, but not codes.
+I strongly recommend you controlling the UI via **notifications**, but **not codes**.

-You can do some calculating works in your code (e.g.: a singleton instance), and send out a notification to notice all guys that interest in the results.
+You can do some calculating works in your codes (e.g.: a singleton instance), and send out a notification to notice all guys that interest in the results.
-As all `SnowCat` *views & controllers* can define a '**notifications**' list and do some **actions** while these '**events**' happen (see example 'Hello world'), we can let the framework do the UI works.
+As all `SnowCat` *views & controllers* can define a '**notifications**' list and do some **actions** when these '**events**' happen, we can let the framework to do the UI works.

-Meanwhile, you should send out a notification while some events happen in UI level (e.g.: a button clicked), so that guys interest in it will do their works when received this notification.
+Meanwhile, you should send out a notification when some events happen in UI level (e.g.: a button clicked), so that guys interest in it will do their works when received this notification.

-There are two ways to callback from the UI level:
+There are two ways I suggest to callback from the UI level:

 1. Notification
 2. CallFunc

-> Classes/LocalStorage.h
+> Classes/model/LocalStorage.h

 	#import <Foundation/Foundation.h>